University of Hong Kong: 2001 to present

 On 16 August 2011, Li Keqiang, Vice Premier of the People's Republic of China, began a three-day visit to promote development between Hong Kong and mainland China.
 The university was locked down.
 The mishandling by the police force caused the Hong Kong 818 incident.
-In a statement to the HKU community, the university vice-chancellor Professor Lap-Chee Tsui admitted that the security arrangements could have been better planned and organised, and apologised to students and alumni for not having been able to prevent the incident.
+In a statement to the HKU community, the university vice-chancellor Lap-Chee Tsui admitted that the security arrangements could have been better planned and organised, and apologised to students and alumni for not having been able to prevent the incident.
 He assured them that "the University campus belongs to students and teachers, and that it will always remain a place for freedom of expression".
 On 30 August 2011, the university council resolved to set up a panel to review issues arising from the vice premier's visit, to improve arrangements and to set up policies for future university events that are consistent with its commitment to freedom of expression.

 From 2010 to 2012, the university celebrated its 100th anniversary and the opening of the Centennial Campus at the western end of the university site in Pokfulam.
 The University of Hong Kong–Shenzhen Hospital, one of the two teaching hospitals of the university, also opened in 2011.

 On 10 April 2015, HKU declared itself as the first university in the world to join HeForShe, a UN Women initiative urging men to achieve more female rights.
-The university promised that it would triple the number of female dean-level members by 2020, so that more than 1 out of 5 deans would be women.
+The university promised that it would triple the number of female dean-level members by 2020, so that more than 1 out of every 5 deans would be women.

 On 15 December 2017, the university's governing council appointed University of California, Berkeley nanoscience professor Xiang Zhang to the posts of President and Vice-Chancellor with effect from January 2018.
 Zhang was the first vice-chancellor of the university born in mainland China and educated to undergraduate degree level there.

+On 4 September 2023, the university announced the appointment of Fraser Stoddart, a chemist and Nobel Laureate, as a Chair Professor.
+Stoddart has been a Board of Trustees Professor of Chemistry at Northwestern University, IL, USA for the past 16 years.
+Stoddart's ground-breaking research has garnered numerous accolades and awards, including the prestigious 2007 King Faisal International Prize in Science.
+In 2016, he shared the Nobel Prize in Chemistry with Bernard L. Feringa and Jean-Pierre Sauvage for their work on the design and synthesis of molecular machines.
+HKU was "deeply saddened" to report the passing of Stoddart on 31 December 2024, at the age of 82.